 Connect on Facebook: “Like” Organ Mountains-Desert Peaks

-In addition to getting the local community on board with the proposed monument, we also have garnered support from local officials, hundreds of local businesses and the Las Cruces Green Chamber of Commerce.
+In addition to getting the local community on board with the proposed monument, NM Wild also garnered support from local officials, hundreds of local businesses and the Las Cruces Green Chamber of Commerce.
 In 2012, we earned media endorsements from the El Paso Times, Las Cruces Sun-News, The Albuquerque Journal, Deming Headlight and the Santa Fe New Mexican.
 Between April and October 2012, the Town of Mesilla, the cities of Sunland Park, Las Cruces and El Paso, and the Doña Ana County Commission all passed resolutions supporting a national monument.
 View full list of supporters here.

-ABOUT THE ORGAN MOUNTAIN – DESERT PEAKS REGION
+ABOUT THE ORGAN MOUNTAIN-DESERT PEAKS REGION

 Organ Mountains: Our Organ Mountains define the Mesilla Valley.
 From picnickers to horsemen, family outings to day hikes, they offer great recreation, important wildlife habitat, critical watershed protection, and the natural backdrop to New Mexico’s second largest city: Las Cruces.
 The Organ Mountains encompass three wilderness study areas, each unique and worthy of permanent protection.

 Sierra de Las Uvas Mountains: These volcanic mountains support outstanding high desert grasslands.
 The Uvas sustain thriving populations of quail, deer, javelina and other wildlife.
 In addition, three different Native American cultures left their marks in various sites throughout these scenic mountains.
 The Uvas have been managed as a wilderness study area since 1984.